NMDP Amy Strelzer Manasevit Research Program

 The Amy Research Program focuses on early career support to attract new talent to the field and encourage researchers to study ways to alleviate therapy-associated complications, such as infection, relapse or graft-versus-host disease.
 Amy Scholars receive a maximum of $400,000 divided over five years.

-How the Amy Research Program impacts HCT patients
+How the Amy Research Program impacts patients

 The work of Amy Scholars leads to advances in HCT that make a difference in the lives of patients.
 Watch the video to learn how the program is driving forward research that addresses complications after transplant—and allows you to join the ranks of elite leaders in the field.